RobertWHurst/Navaros/README.md

 **Simple bodies** like strings and byte slices are written directly to the response with no additional processing.
 Set `ctx.Body = "Hello World"` or `ctx.Body = []byte{...}` and Navaros writes it as-is.
 This is the fastest approach for static content or when you've already formatted the response.

 **Structured data** can be set as any Go value like `ctx.Body = User{Name: "Alice"}`.
-Middleware will marshal it to the appropriate format - the JSON middleware marshals values to JSON.
+Middleware will marshal it to the appropriate format - the JSON middleware marshals values to JSON by setting a marshaller with `ctx.SetResponseBodyMarshaller()`.
 This is the easiest approach for APIs since you just set the body to your response struct and let middleware handle encoding.

-**Streaming responses** are written by calling `ctx.Write()` in a loop.
-Each call immediately writes bytes to the client without buffering the entire response.
-This is essential for large responses like file downloads, server-sent events, or any response that might not fit in memory.
-Remember that your handler must block until streaming completes - don't start a goroutine that streams after your handler returns.
+**Streaming responses** use `ctx.Write()` to send bytes directly to the client without buffering.
+The context implements `io.WriteCloser`, making it compatible with standard library functions like `io.Copy(ctx, reader)` for streaming from any source.
+This is essential for large responses like file downloads or server-sent events that don't fit in memory.
+Your handler must block until streaming completes.

 **io.Reader bodies** like `ctx.Body = file` allow you to set any reader as the response body.
 Navaros will copy from the reader to the response, closing it if it implements `io.Closer`.
 This is useful for proxying responses or serving files without loading them entirely into memory.